maroDev343/Tip-calculator-app/README.md

 # Tip-calculator-app

-- Created with Html Css(Sass) Javascript using *vite*🔥
+- Created with Html Sass Javascript using *vite*🔥

+- Calculate bills on a number of people with taxs

 - Fully responsive and animated

-# What you can do

-- Calculate bills on a number of people with taxs
+- Additional stuff (hovers, effects, etc...)

 # Live